A Community Born of

 Healing

-I believe deeply in psychotherapy—I've experienced its power as both client and practitioner.
+I believe deeply in psychotherapy—I've experienced its power as both client and clinician.
 And I know that insight alone isn't always enough.
-Real transformation required me to engage my body through movement and my spirit through ritual.
+Because for me, real transformation required that I engage my body through movement and my spirit through ritual.

-During the lockdown, with pole studios closed and everything uncertain, I had to find new ways to stay connected to myself.
+During the lockdown, with pole dance studios closed and everything uncertain, I had to find new ways to stay connected to myself.
 I began stretching each morning.
 I walked slowly through my neighborhood at dawn, paying close attention to the world around me—squirrels, light, scent, breath.
 Those walks became sacred time, where I connected with Spirit, my guides, and all the different parts of myself.
-I returned to tarot and journaling not just as tools—but as companions.
+I returned to tarot and journaling not for divination but for self-exploration.

-When the world began to reopen, I returned to pole and, later in 2023, began learning baile folklórico—a way to move in rhythm rooted in my heritage, something that lives in the bones.
+When the world began to reopen, I returned to pole dance and, later in 2023, began learning baile folklórico—traditional regional dances of Mexico filled with color and life—a way to move in rhythm rooted in my heritage, something that lives in the bones.

 Reconnection, in motion.